 - Place the lid over top and shake the pot over the burner to keep the kernels constantly moving.
 This helps prevent them from burning.

-- Continuing shaking even after you begin to hear the first couple pops.
+- Continue shaking even after you begin to hear the first couple of pops.

 - Stop shaking and turn off the burner once the kernels are consistently popping and wait.
-Once you hear a couple seconds in-between each pop, remove from the stove and pour into a large bowl.
+Once you hear a couple of seconds in between each pop, remove it from the stove and pour it into a large bowl.

 Shaping the Marshmallow Popcorn into Balls